uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 Apart from changing the chunking strategy, we can also improve performance by contextualizing the chunks.
 This can improve the retrieval process as the LLM now has more information to generate a response.

-For example, consider the following chunk from a document about ACME Corp's performance in Q2 2023:
+For example, consider the following chunk from a document about Example Corp's performance in Q2 2023:

 ```
 The company's revenue grew by 3% over the previous quarter.